Ladyjess/Legal-Dictionary/README.md

 #Legal Term Dictionary

 This app allows users to study for the LSAT or their legal courses by adding in terms, legal statutes and other vocabulary to use as a study aid.

-Incomplete.
-Can add definitions, doesnt recognize word_definition method when you click on a word to view these definitions.

 ##Author